 - Wear appropriate PPE such as gloves, aprons, etc. If a respirator is needed then the hood should be inspected as it may require service

 - Only use a fume hood that has been inspected within one (1) year of the date listed on the orange inspection sticker.
 Contact ESH at 5-2918 or firstname.lastname@example.org if fume hood requires inspection.

-- Minimize pedestal traffic or other sources of air turbulence such as air conditioners or fans.
+- Minimize pedestrian traffic or other sources of air turbulence such as air conditioners or fans.

 - Keep the hood clean and organized.
 Do not block airflow by placing large items in the hood or by blocking the vents.
-If large items are required, raise them up ~2 inches to allow for better airflow.
+If large items are required, raise them up ~2 inches from the work surface to allow for better airflow.

 - Conduct experiments in the middle of the hood at least 6 inches from the sash opening to decrease the likelihood of material escaping.

 - Do not use perchloric acid unless the hood and ducting is specifically designed for such use.
 Perchloric acid can severely damage regular fume hoods and its associated ducting.